flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 You benefit the most from the default behavior of storing computed embeddings on disk for later retrieval if your disk is large and fast.
 If you either do not have a lot of disk space, or a really slow hard drive, you should disable this option.
-You can do this when instantiating the embeddings by setting `use_cache=False`, i.e. `CharLMEmbeddings('news-forward-fast', use_cache=False')`
+You can do this when instantiating the embeddings by setting `use_cache=False`.
+So instantiate like this: `CharLMEmbeddings('news-forward-fast', use_cache=False')`